Culver City News

 When night comes early

 One of the most incredible natural events is a total solar eclipse.
 They happen when the Earth’s Moon passes in front of the Sun casting a shadow onto the Earth.
 Though the Moon’s diameter is much smaller than the Sun’s, it is much closer, so that it appears as the same size in the sky allowing it to completely block the disk of the Sun.
-This happens about once per year, when the Moon’s orbital path brings the moon across the imaginary line connecting the Sun and the Earth at New Moon (when the Moon is between the Sun and the Earth [see diagram].
-Full Moon occurs with the Moon is on the opposite side of the Earth than the Sun.
+This happens about once per year when the Moon’s orbital path brings the moon across the imaginary line connecting the Sun and the Earth at New Moon (when the Moon is between the Sun and the Earth [see diagram].
+Full Moon occurs with the Moon being on the opposite side of the Earth than the Sun.
 A lunar eclipse happens when the Full Moon passes into the shadow of the Earth and is more common than solar eclipses because the Earth and its shadow are larger).

 Solar eclipses do not happen every month since the Moon orbits the Earth in an elliptical path whose plane is inclined to the ecliptic plane (the plane that contains the Sun and Earth).
 Therefore most New Moons occur when the Moon is above or below the Sun as viewed from Earth and therefore the Moon’s shadow does not cross the Earth.